Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Discussion

 \section{Discussion}

 Entanglement and superposition are fundamental features of quantum mechanics, with no counterpart in classical physics.
 Using the LOCC theorem (local operations and classical communication)~\cite{Bennett:1996gf}, probing whether an interaction can entangle two massive systems prepared in quantum superpositions would prove this interaction's quantum nature.
 To experimentally test this idea for gravity \cite{Bose:2017nin} requires advances in the state of the art for creating macroscopic superpositions, scaling up from the scale of large molecules \cite{Fein2019} to micron-size particles, long spin coherence times and exquisite control over currents and magnetic fields.
 In this work, we proposed an integrated magnetic chip-based trap, with higher-frequency short traps (e.g. $\mathcal{O}(10 \times)$ higher in the longitudinal direction as compared to the permanent magnet trap reported in Ref. \cite{Hsu:2016}), suitable for cooling the center-of-mass motion of a nanodiamond, and a long trap with a flat direction for coherent state expansion of this motional wavepacket beyond the physical dimensions of the particle and creating spatial superpositions, for example, using a Stern Gerlach pulse sequence~\cite{Marshman:2023nkh}.
 The chip incorporates an embedded superconducting shield to screen electromagnetic interactions.
 Particles can be trapped within a few microns of the chip wires, and the chip's dimensions are adjustable based on the experimental requirements.
 We have selected experimental parameters that are suitable for fabrication and theoretical considerations.
-We note that while having a trapping and screening approach in principle permits having the two nanodiamonds to be entangled to be closer together, requiring a smaller superposition size \cite{Schut:2023eux,Schut2024}, dephasing due to interactions with the superconducting screen via the Casimir-Polder, Van der Waals, electric and magnetic dipole and thermal fluctuations have to be considered.
-Such an analysis of the experimental parameters and requirements on control and fluctuations in the state preparation was performed in Ref. \cite{Schut:2023eux} for an electromagnetically screened configuration, and a similar analysis for the trapped and screened protocol for a nanodiamond entanglement experiment in present setup is left for future work.